Tata Communications Praises Frost & Sullivan for Market Leading Position and Innovation Across Multiple Industries - ExBulletin

 Tata Communications offers the most comprehensive, robust and capable service on the market.
 Our unparalleled offerings drive product innovation, optimize efficiency, enhance customer experience, build agility and manage risk.
 Its solution-oriented business strategy, recognized managed services capabilities, and infrastructure fuel innovation and intelligence, all fueled by Internet of Things (IoT), mobility, cloud, security, collaboration, and network services. .
 Additionally, Tata Communications enhances its excellence and value through its global network and Tier I Internet Protocol (IP) network, one of the world’s largest wholly owned subsea fiber backbones.

-Due to its excellent overall performance, Tata Communications received the 2022 Global Technology Innovation Leadership Award in Session Initiation Protocol Connectivity Industry by Frost & Sullivan, based on industry evaluations for video managed services, managed security services, and 2022 Winner of the Indian Company of the Year Award 5 times. , SD-WAN service providers, managed multi-cloud services, cloud interconnect services, and session initiation protocol connections.
+Due to its excellent overall performance, Tata Communications received the 2022 Global Technology Innovation Leadership Award in Session Initiation Protocol Connectivity Industry by Frost & Sullivan, based on industry evaluations for video managed services, managed security services, and 2022 5 times Indian Company of the Year Award. , SD-WAN service providers, managed multi-cloud services, cloud interconnect services, and session initiation protocol connections.

-“Tata Communications works closely with its customers to understand their needs, implement solutions based on their requirements and drive superior customer value.
-Our focus on inclusivity, adventurousness and ethical principles allows us to stand out from our competitors,” said Kapil Bagel, Senior Consulting Analyst at Frost & Sullivan. says.
+“Tata Communications works closely with its customers to understand their needs, implement solutions based on their requirements, and drive superior customer value.
+Our focus on , a spirit of adventure and ethical principles allows us to stand out from our competitors,” said Kapil Bagel, Senior Consulting Analyst at Frost & Sullivan. increase.

 Benoy CS, Vice President and Head of Frost & Sullivan’s ICT Consulting Practice (South Asia), said: Create and maintain a robust cloud environment by protecting your core infrastructure assets. ”

-Valentina Barcia, Best Practices Research Analyst at Frost & Sullivan, said: The service enables customers to establish highly reliable networks, monitor performance in real time, and efficiently route digital traffic to meet service level agreements. ”
+Valentina Barcia, Best Practices Research Analyst at Frost & Sullivan, said: This service enables customers to establish highly reliable networks, monitor real-time performance, efficiently route digital traffic, and meet service level agreements. ”

 Leveraging its deep engineering and domain experience, Tata Communications works with the world’s largest sports federations, broadcasters and digital platforms to handle complex workflows and create innovative products.
 The company has perfected its approach by developing and refining these processes over the years.
 We recognize the high expectations of our customers and work closely with our local and global customers and partners in proof-of-concept environments to solve their unique challenges.
 Tata Communications closely monitors new market trends and evolving customer requirements and responds with new solutions.